 not by a natural, suicidal or homicidal manner [also see

 >accidental manner of death because of

-failure of supervision: This mostly applies to children (small child drowns as
+failure of judgement or supervision: This mostly applies to children (small child drowns as

 the parents are distracted).
 This might also include adults with known or unknown underlying

 health problems who either knowingly "push the limit" or "push the limit", ignorant of the

 >accidental manner of death because impulsive suicidal